Does the Deadlift Help Burn Belly Fat?

 But if you want to transform your physique and build more muscle, the deadlift is the way to go.

-Having said that, you must learn to deadlift with proper form.
+That said, you must learn to deadlift with proper form.

 Warning: Do not deadlift without knowing what you are doing.